firepress-org/Code-Injection-for-Ghost-themes/README.md

 ![pic](/img/2018-04-01_10h04.jpg)

 🙈 I’m aware that this README needs **more love**.
-[Buzz me on Twitter ](https://twitter.com/askpascalandy) if you have any questions or comments.
+Time is the biggest challenge here.
+Feel free to [buzz me on Twitter ](https://twitter.com/askpascalandy) if you have any questions or comments.

 ## What does it means for the end-user?